 Breakfast – Nothing says morning in New Orleans like a breakfast of café au lait laced with chicory and a plate of sweet beignets (three to an order) from Café du Monde.
 Get there early and watch the city on the river wake up.
 If you’re looking for something more substantial and are visiting on a weekend, experience breakfast at Brennan’s, another New Orleans tradition.

 St. Louis Cathedral – Across the street from Café du Monde, through the line of horse-drawn carriages, breathtaking St. Louis Cathedral awaits.
+Nestled within Jackson Square, the cathedral has become a symbol of New Orleans.
 Pull up a pew and think about those who may have sat there before you, like voodoo queen Marie Laveau (who was also a devoted Catholic).

 The Presbytère and the Cabildo – The Cathedral is flanked by two world-class museums.
 To the left is the Cabildo where the Louisiana Purchase was signed.
 It now features exhibits on Louisiana history (don’t miss Napoleon’s death mask).
 To the right is the Presbytère where you can immerse yourself in the culture and chaos of Mardi Gras.